Explore more blogs

 Oops!
 Something went wrong while submitting the form.

-Did you know the United States is home to over 100K foundations with combined assets totaling more than $1.5 trillion?
-Unfortunately, 90% of foundations don't even have websites, so it can be difficult for organizations to find some of these funding opportunities.
+Did you know the United States is home to over 100k foundations with combined assets hovering around $1.5 trillion?
+Unfortunately, 90% of foundations don't have websites, so it can be nearly impossible for some organizations to find new funding opportunities

-That's why we've done the digging for you.
-Here are foundations that are loudly and proudly funding Black-led organizations.
+That's why we've done some digging for you.
+The following are foundations loudly and proudly funding Black-led organizations.

 The Fund for Black-Led Change

-The Meyer Foundation houses this fund that has committed $20M to strengthen the infrastructure and sustainability of Black-led and Black-centered organizations.
+The Meyer Foundation houses this fund, which has committed $20M to strengthening the infrastructure and sustainability of Black-led and Black-centered organizations.

 The Libra Foundation